 Can a landlord bring an eviction lawsuit in small claims court in Delaware?

 Eviction cases are allowed in small claims court in Delaware.

 Do I have a right to a jury trial in small claims court in Delaware?

 In Delaware, jury trials generally are not allowed in small claims court.
-They are however permitted in eviction cases, if the defendant makes the request within 10 days of being served.
+They are, however, permitted in eviction cases, if the defendant makes the request within ten days of being served.

 Where can I get more information about small claims court in Delaware?

 For more information about Delaware small claims court, see http://courts.delaware.gov/JPCourt/.